24th Fighter Squadron: World War II

+In April 2023 the 24th Fighter Squadron deployed with the 457th Expeditionary Fighter Squadron to the 378 Air Expeditionary Wing.
+This marked a return to combat operations for the men and women of the 24 FS and the last operational deployment of the F-16C.
+The unit was selected for conversion to the F-35A.

 Active associate squadron

 The squadron was reactivated on 25 October 2019 at Naval Air Station Joint Reserve Base Fort Worth as an active duty associate unit of Air Force Reserve Command's 457th Fighter Squadron.
 At Carswell, it replaced the 355th Fighter Squadron, which moved to another base without personnel or equipment.
 The squadron is assigned to the 495th Fighter Group, which is located at Shaw Air Force Base, South Carolina.
-Its assigned pilots fly the General Dynamics F-16 Fighting Falcons of the 457th.
+Its assigned pilots flew the General Dynamics F-16 Fighting Falcons of the 457th until late 2023.
+On October 1, 2023 the unit was recoded as the newest F-35A Fighter Squadron.
+The F-35A marks a significant milestone for the men and women of the 24th Fighter Squadron, the unit now hosts the most combat capable fighter aircraft in USAF history.